© Stuart Warner Phelps

 Jane looked dreadful, she had obviously been crying.
-She looked worn out.
-Barely acknowledging Harry Black, the Personnel Manager, she dropped into her seat and said, “Am I going to lose my job?”
+Barely acknowledging Harry Black she dropped into her seat saying, “Am I going to lose my job?”

 The bluntness of the question put Harry off his stride, and for a few seconds he was lost.
 “Erm – well that remains to be seen, what Marsha and I are trying to do is determine what happened.”